techpro-studio/iOSAppArchitecture/README.md

   ```

-  Every Logic unit should have only 1 responsility!
+  Every unit should have only one responsility!
-  It is very important thing to achieve flexibility!

   For example: